oppia/oppia-web-developer-docs/Instructions-for-making-PR-passes.md

 * Know the current responsibilities of individuals.
 * Determine what dev workflow support the community requires.

 Therefore, it is recommended to perform this pass the week before the monthly meeting so that the points above can be reported to the group.
+See [rota](#core-maintainer-rota) below.

 ## Cadence